SillyTavern/SillyTavern/.github/readme.md

 SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.

-* release -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
+* `release` -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
 It's suitable for the majority of users.
+Typically updated once a month.
-* staging - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
+* `staging` - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
 Only for power users and enthusiasts.
+Updates several times daily.

 If you're not familiar with using the git CLI or don't understand what a branch is, don't worry!
 The release branch is always the preferable option for you.

 ### What do I need other than SillyTavern?

 Since SillyTavern is only an interface, you will need access to an LLM backend to provide inference.
 You can use KoboldAI Horde for instant out-of-the-box chatting.
-Aside from that, we support many other local and cloud-based LLM backends: OpenAPI API, KoboldAI, Tabby, and many more.
+Aside from that, we support many other local and cloud-based LLM backends: OpenAI-compatible API, KoboldAI, Tabby, and many more.
 You can read more about our supported APIs in [the FAQ](https://docs.sillytavern.app/usage/faq/).

-**Suggestions (not affiliated):**
+**Suggested Backends (not affiliated):**

 * [AI Horde](https://aihorde.net/) - use models hosted by volunteers.
 Requires no further setup
 * [KoboldCpp](https://github.com/LostRuins/koboldcpp) - a community's favorite for running GGUF models locally
-* [tabbyAPI](https://github.com/theroyallab/tabbyAPI) - a popular locally hosted exl2 inference API
+* [tabbyAPI](https://github.com/theroyallab/tabbyAPI) - a popular, lightweight, locally-hosted exl2 inference API
-* [OpenRouter](https://openrouter.ai) - a single API for many cloud providers (OpenAI, Claude, Meta Llama, etc.)
+* [OpenRouter](https://openrouter.ai) - a single API for many cloud providers (OpenAI, Claude, Meta Llama, etc.) as well as popular community models.

 ### Do I need a powerful PC to run SillyTavern?

 The hardware requirements are minimal: it will run on anything that can run NodeJS 18+.
 If you intend to do LLM inference on your local machine, we recommend a 3000-series NVIDIA graphics card with at least 6GB of VRAM.
+Check your backend's documentation for more details.

 ## Questions or suggestions?

-### We now have a community Discord server
+### Discord server

 | [![][discord-shield-badge]][discord-link] | [Join our Discord community!](https://discord.gg/sillytavern) Get support, share favorite characters and prompts. |
 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |